Show Good Cause and exclusion for HDR students

 Read the Show Good Cause notice very carefully.
 Make sure you correctly note the deadline for response.

 - Gather supporting documents.
-It can take time to collect documents, so identify what you will need to substantiate your reasons for the delay in making progress, and work out a plan for getting them before the deadline to respond.
+Identify what you will need to substantiate your reasons for the delay in meeting your progress requirements, and develop a plan for getting the support documents before your deadline.
 These documents might include medical certificates or emails between you and your supervisors.

 - Start writing your response letter early.
 It might take a few drafts before you are able to effectively explain your circumstances.
 Don’t leave it to the last minute.
 There is no need to rush to submit your Show Good Cause response before the due date.
 Responding quickly will not affect the faculty’s decision.

-- Reflect seriously on why your progress has not met required standards.
-Your ability to meet milestones may have been impacted by ill health, injury or misadventure; or by lack of access to appropriate resources or effective supervisory support.
+- Reflect seriously and honestly on why your progress has not met required standards.
+Your ability to meet milestones may have been impacted by ill health, injury or misadventure; or by lack of access to appropriate resources, or effective supervisory support.
 You may have experienced family or relationship issues, or unexpected carer responsibilities.

 - Consider including a weekly plan or timeline to make your letter more persuasive.
 Address concerns raised in your progress review by clearly outlining how much time you can devote to writing your thesis amid other commitments.
-This might be helpful where:
+This might be helpful where your challenges are ongoing, such as carer duties or managing chronic health conditions.

 - Consult appropriate support services.
 It’s important to do this before you finalise your Show Good Cause response letter.
 If you have an ongoing health issue, include evidence that you are consulting appropriate professionals.
-Attach evidence such as medical certificates, psychologist’s reports or medical appointment bookings.
+Attach evidence like medical certificates, psychologist reports or medical appointment bookings.
 This will help demonstrate your commitment to successfully completing your degree.
+Consider consulting with Student Wellbeing to address issues like perfectionism.
+If you have ongoing physical or mental health issues, disabilities, or carer duties, you should contact Inclusion and Disability Services who will work with you to create a personal academic plan.
+You can include the academic plan as evidence of seeking support by professional services.

 - Commit to improving your academic and research skills.
-Even if your progress has been hindered by poor supervision or non-academic issues, it’s still useful to demonstrate to your faculty that you are improving your research skills in order to complete on time.
-Seek out University resources such as one-on-one appointments with lecturers in the Learning Hub.
+Even if your progress has been hindered by poor supervision or non-academic issues, it’s still useful to demonstrate to your faculty that you’re improving your research skills to complete on time.
+Seek out resources such as one-on-one appointments with lecturers in the Learning Hub.
 Think about whether you need a private tutor, or look up Massive Open Online Courses (MOOCs) for online courses relevant to your research topic.

 - Get help with your draft letter.
 After preparing your draft and gathering supporting documents, get advice from one of our caseworkers to help strengthen your response.

 - Finalise supporting documentation.
-If you don’t have official evidence to support the arguments you make in your letter, you might need to complete a statutory declaration.
-This is a written legal document that must be witnessed and signed by an authorised person such as a Justice of the Peace (JP), or a lawyer.
+If you don’t have independent and formal evidence to support the arguments you make in your letter, you might need to complete a statutory declaration.
+This is a written legal document that must be witnessed and signed by an authorised person such as a Justice of the Peace (JP), or a solicitor.
 A statutory declaration is used as evidence of your claims in the absence of other independent, documentary proof.
-If you cannot access a JP or lawyer, you can also complete a student declaration form.
+You can make an appointment with a SUPRA solicitor to witness your statutory declaration.

 - Submit your response.
-Make sure you send supporting documents to the correct email address.
-Keep a copy of everything you submit.
-If a SUPRA caseworker assisted you in preparing your show cause response, email them a copy of your final submission.
+Save your Show Good Cause letter and support documents into one PDF titled with your full name.
+Follow the instructions on your faculty letter to submit your application.
+If a SUPRA caseworker assisted you in preparing your Show Good Cause response, email them a copy of your final submission.

 - Keep a copy of the faculty confirmation email.
 It might take some time to receive this confirmation depending on how many student cases your faculty has to process.